-An overview of the outdoor experiment funding approval process (and the role of the oversight committee in that process) is summarised in Figure 1.
+An overview of the outdoor experiment funding approval process (and the role of the oversight committee in that process) is summarised in Figure 3.
+The decision trees in Figures 1 and 2 feed directly into this process, by informing which experiment proposals progress as far as seeking funding through the mechanism summarised in Figure 3.
 This figure also shows the relationship of the oversight committee to ARIA's leadership, the ARIA board committee for ethics and social responsibility (which has visibility across all of ARIA's programmes), the programme director, and to individual project teams.

-OUTCOME: ARIA's leadership makes the decision on whether the outdoor experiment should be funded or not.
-A summary of the oversight committee's recommendations is published.
+It is important to note that while ARIA's leadership makes the final decision on any given outdoor experiment, no project that violates applicable domestic or international laws or the recognized rights of indigenous peoples would be funded.